liamj-f/Dovetrek/README.md

 }
 ```
 To access this file via API, you'll need to create a perosnal access token.
 I suggest a fine-grained token, with read only access to code and metadata of the repo containing the secret file.

+## FileStore branch
+There's a branch in the repo called FileStore which you can save the output files to.
+In order to save files you'll need to have write access to the repo, and use a personal access token to do this.